CuteLittleGoat/rpg-dataslate-relay/README.md

 After clicking **Continue**, you will enter the Firebase project page.

-The project name should be visible near the top:
+The project name should be visible near the top.

-    RPG-DataSlate-Relay

 Under the project name, find the button: